Glqzer/Strands/README.md

     - Would like to make the UI a bit nicer in general

 - Server
     - Our primary issue is using the hardcoded sample_grid which is both a server and backend issue.
 The biggest roadblock is that currently, the functions to place words and spangrams do not create, update, and return a grid that contains the map of word coordinates which is used to verify words.
-Once this is implemented, the frontend and backend should be fully connnected
+Once this is implemented, the frontend and backend should be fully connected
     - We are doing our best to work around this issue by ensuring that individual libraries are working with the frontend
         - The game state from our Game library seems to be working as intended.
 We can get the board and spangram from the initialized game_state
         - /initialize and /validate are able to communicate with the front-end